Governance & Accountability

 Much of the research and advisory support in the Governance & Accountability workstream has focused on CRI Faculty Chair John Ruggie's work as UN Secretary-General’s Special Representative (SRSG) on Business and Human Rights.
 In particular, most project work undertaken in the areas of The State Role in Businessand Human Rights and Access to Remedyis in direct support of the SRSG’s mandate.
 CRI also supported the SRSG’s work to operationalize the concept of the corporate responsibility to respect human rights.
 On June 16, 2011, the UN Human Rights Council endorsed the “Protect, Respect, and Remedy” framework led by Professor Ruggie.
 As part of the Ruggie mandate, CRI worked to develop and then pilot a set of criteria for effective non-judicial grievance mechanisms.
 The final report, "Piloting Principles for Effective Company-Stakeholder Grievance Mechanisms: A Report of Lessons Learned," may be accessed here.

-Additional relevant recent reports include:
+Additional relevant documents and reports include:

 Reinforcing Regulatory Regimes: How States, Civil Society, and Codes of Conduct Promote Adherence to Global Labor Standards Michael W. Toffel, Jodi L. Short, and Melissa Ouellet | January 2013 | CRI Working Paper No. 65